History of Washington, D.C. in Timeline

 2020: Religious Adherence

-In 2020, the Washington–Baltimore combined statistical area had a population exceeding 9.8 million residents, making it the third-largest combined statistical area in the country.
+In 2020, the Washington–Baltimore combined statistical area had a population exceeding 9.8 million residents.

 In April 2021, the U.S. House of Representatives passed the Washington, D.C., Admission Act.

-A 2021 study by Walk Score ranked Washington, D.C., the fifth-most walkable city in the United States, with U Street, Dupont Circle, and Mount Vernon Square being the most walkable neighborhoods.
+A 2021 study by Walk Score ranked Washington, D.C., the fifth-most walkable city in the country, with U Street, Dupont Circle, and Mount Vernon Square as the most walkable neighborhoods.

-In 2021, a bill was introduced to Congress for retroceding the District to Maryland, with the intention of providing residents with normal representation as part of a state.
+In 2021, a bill was introduced to Congress proposing to retrocede Washington, D.C. to Maryland, aiming to provide residents with normal representation as part of a state.

 In 2021, a statehood bill for Washington, D.C., passed the House of Representatives but was not adopted by the U.S. Senate.

-In 2021, a statehood bill proposed that the federal district be shrunk to an area roughly the size of the National Mall.
+In 2021, a statehood bill proposed shrinking the federal district to an area roughly the size of the National Mall to address concerns about Congress operating from a district it controls.

 July 2022: Federal Government Employment